Employees File Lawsuit Against McDonald’s for “A Citywide and Nationwide” Pattern of Violence

-According to the Business Insider, the focus of the lawsuit are 13 McDonald’s restaurants in Chicago where allegedly the company was made aware of the numerous threats to employee safety, but the company failed to address them.
+According to an article published by Business Insider, the focus of the lawsuit are 13 McDonald’s restaurants in Chicago where allegedly the company was made aware of the numerous threats to employee safety, but the company failed to address them.

 According to the OH&S, in addition to an alleged lack of appropriate training programs, workers also say store layout designs and the company’s long hours contribute to the high rate of violence.
-In the recent months the fast food chain has been the focus of a number of sexual harassment lawsuits.
+In recent months, the fast-food chain has been the focus of a number of sexual harassment lawsuits.
 Additionally, McDonald’s CEO Steve Easterbrook was fired over his relationship with an employee.

 In response to the allegations, the company issued the following statement: